sroze/message/README.md

 - [PHP Enqueue bridge](https://github.com/sroze/enqueue-bridge) to use one of their 10+ compatible queues such as RabbitMq, Amazon SQS or Google Pub/Sub.
+- [Swarrot adapter](https://github.com/sroze/swarrot-bridge) to use Swarrot, a library specialised in consuming messages from AMQP brokers such as RabbitMq.
+- [HTTP adapter](https://github.com/sroze/message-http-adapter) to receive and send messages through HTTP APIs.

 #### Routing